 This is the Albemarle Sound showing two rivers flowing into it, the Roanoke and Chowan.
 It was noted on the map as a source of fresh water for drinking and plentiful fish for eating.

 The great store of great red grapes were either Summer (Vitis aestivalis) or Muscadine (Vitis rotundifolia) grapes.
-I like to image they were muscadine grapes because eating muscadines is a right of passage for all North Carolinians.
+I like to imagine they were muscadine grapes because eating muscadines is a rite of passage for all North Carolinians.